home-assistant/developers.home-assistant/docs/dev_101_services.md

 ## Icons

-Services can also have icons.
-These icons are used in the Home Assistant UI when displaying the service in places like the automation and script editors.
+Actions can also have icons.
+These icons are used in the Home Assistant UI when displaying the service action in places like the automation and script editors.

-The icon to use for each service can be defined in the `icons.json` translation file in the integration folder, under the `services` key.
-The key should be the service name, and the value should be the icon to use.
+The icon to use for each service action can be defined in the `icons.json` translation file in the integration folder, under the `services` key.
+The key should be the service action name, and the value should be the icon to use.

-The following example, shows how to provide icons for the `turn_on` and `turn_off` services of an integration:
+The following example, shows how to provide icons for the `turn_on` and `turn_off` service actions of an integration:

 ```json
 {